 • Chicken breasts.
 You have two options:

-1. You can use what is, in my humble opinion, the best method for cooking chicken breasts to cook the chicken breasts and used the resulting broth for the sauce.
+1. You can use what is, in my humble opinion, the best method for cooking chicken breasts to cook the chicken breasts.
+Bonus: use the broth from the chicken to make the sauce for the pasta.

 2. Use two store bought cooked rotisserie chicken breasts or the shredded chicken from Costco.